Dead algae but pool still cloudy?

 - FC is holding at your normal CYA-based target without daily intervention

 If the water is clear but CC is still above 0.5, there are still organics being broken down — keep filtering.
-If OCLT fails again, you didn't fully kill the algae; restart SLAM.
+If OCLT fails again, you didn't fully kill the algae; raise FC back to shock level and hold it until OCLT passes.

 What if the water won't clear?